 - Almost 50% of road fatalities include pedestrians, motorcyclists and cyclists.

 It’s easy to grab your keys without any worry about getting into an accident.
 However, according to the World Health Organisation, socioeconomic status, age and gender can play a major role in the outcome of the road trip.
 WHO has revealed that road traffic injury and death rates are highest within regions of Africa, 48% of global road traffic fatalities occur between the ages of 15 and 44 years, and young males are 3 times more likely to get caught up in a fatal car accident.
+Also, there are chances that drivers will suffer life-threatening injuries during road accidents, as well as severe arm and leg injuries.
+As a result, they may be forced to use wheelchairs or mobility scooter for outdoors for the rest of their lives.

 So, what are the causes of a road accident?